Are You Getting the Nutrients You Need from Your Plant-Based Diet?

 Every person who eats food and is concerned about their health should learn about nutrition and put emphasis on eating healthy foods that supply the nutrients they need.
 It’s not any harder with plant foods, it’s just different than how most of us were raised and our diets stand out from everyone else, which makes them more likely to be criticized.
 But we have the science to know which nutrients are needed and what foods they are in, so take this info, eat these foods and be healthy and happy!

-Which nutrients are worth getting as supplements?
+Which nutrients are worth supplementing

-Why not just take a multivitamin that has a huge amount of every nutrient you could possibly need?
-Well, I don’t think it’s quite as simple as “just taking a multivitamin as a backup to be safe” — to me (and many others, from whom I’ve learned), taking a pharmaceutical dose of something you might already get enough of doesn’t seem so smart.
+But why not just take a multivitamin that has a huge amount of every nutrient you could possibly need?
+Well, I don’t think it’s quite as simple as “just taking a multivitamin as a backup to be safe” — to me (and many others from whom I’ve learned), taking a pharmaceutical dose of something you might already get enough of doesn’t seem so smart.
 I understand the argument that we excrete many of the excess vitamins and nutrients we get, making for rather expensive urine but no other side effects, but I’m not confident enough in our understanding of nutrition to believe that’s all there is to it.

 I’d rather get what I can by eating a wide variety of whole foods, including lots of fruits, vegetables, beans, nuts and seeds, and supplement with the few things that, for one reason or another, this diet and our modern lifestyle likely don’t provide in adequate amounts.